aaminu/SimpleWeatherStation/README.md

 I would want to assume you know how to add the board to your Arduino Board Manager.
 However, if that is not the case, kindly read through this [wiki](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/).
 To use these code the following, please do the follow.
 1. rename the *config_.h*  to *config.h*
 2. fill in the content especially your wifi and password.
 You can leave the NTP parameter as is
-3. Install the following into your library if not already there.
+3. Install the following into your library if not already there(i.e. Sketch -> Include Libarary -> Manage Libraries).
     - Seeed *Arduino rpcWiFi* (version: 1.0.5)
     - Seeed *Arduino rpcUnified* (version: 2.1.3)
     - Seeed *Arduino RTC* (version: 2.0.0)
+    - DHT sensor library (min version: 1.4.1)

 The content of the code is well commented to carry you along.
 Take your time to go through it as this isn't the usual weather station.
 It tries to intoduce you to other simple functionality like interrupts, usage of the WiFi, Real time clock updating etc..